anwar-vizrt/employee-directory/README.md

 The system is loaded with one manager user, there are only two types of user that can be created using the api  `manager|regular`.
 A new user/employee can only be created by a manager.
-A regular user can only be see his/her personal information.
+A regular user can only see his/her personal information.
 He/She can also update their personal information.
 A manager is allowed to create a new user, search a specific user with `username` or search all user.

 ### View employee

-A employee information can be access via following url
+A employee information can be access via following url pattern

 `http://<host>:<port>/employee/{id}`

-If we are running the api in docker container as described above.
+If we are running the api locally in docker container as described above.
 We can access the default manager info by doing a simple curl get request like below
 ```
 curl -v -u admin:admin  http://localhost:8888/employee/1